 For the CTC or the ACTC, try the interactive tax assistant Is My Child a Qualifying Child for the Child Tax Credit? or the Publication 972, Child Tax Credit.

 To verify your clients can prove their refundable credit claim, see our article, Forms 886 Can Assist You.

 If you give your client a tax return claiming a refundable credit or electronic version to sign and send in, you must attach the completed Form 8867 to the return.
 Be sure to stress the importance of sending in all the forms to the IRS.
 Also, keep a list of all the documents including the Form 8867 you gave to your client.

-If the Form 8867 is not included with EITC returns you prepared, you may get a warning letter or an alert with your acknowledgements.
+If the Form 8867 is not included with claims for the EITC, the CTC, the ACTC or the AOTC, you may get a warning letter or an alert with your acknowledgements during the filing season.